kalaivanivelusamy/QuizApp/README.md

 # QuizApp

-This app will hook you in very first game.
+This iOS app will hook you in very first game.It's interesting and also makes you to learn unknown things.

 It challenges your knowledge and current affairs in all sorts of field

 Features: